yuvank/site/content/posts/my-first-post.md

 ## Static generators

-It looks nice.
-I have heard how easy static site generators are, etc.
+They are very minimal and fast.
+They look good too.

-But my first foray into them was not that easy or interesting.
-Many of them required some basics of liquid, graphql, etc. Maybe the ones I tried only had these requirements.
-I think it is more that the tutorials I found could have made it more complicated.
+But my first foray into them was not as easy as I heard about them.
+Many of them required some basics of liquid, graphql, etc. The tutorials I saw made it even more complicated.

-I faced some minor issues in 11ty and Gatsby.
-I am sure about Elventy.
-But I have no idea if the other generator was Gatsby.
+I faced some minor issues while trying 11ty and Gatsby.
 Hugo worked out of the box.
 It also seemed fast.
-I also really like this theme.
+I love this theme.

 ## Deployment

-I first manually deployed the website.
-But i think I realized how different it would be from wordpress, etc. You just login and start writing when you use those.
+Earlier, I manually deployed the website.
+But I soon realized how different it is from Wordpress.
+You just login and start writing when you use those CMS.
 Here you actually need to deploy and manage things.

-Now I have deployed it properly in Netlify.
-This is just much easier.
+So, I just made use of GitHub and Netlify for CI/CD.

-## Unsure of what to do
+## Future of this blog

-Also, mainly I was unsure of what to put here.
-I had ideas.
-A blog in a subdomain.
-But the reality is anything is better than thinking about it.

 I am unsure about the licensing for the articles.

-And especially it is much easier to do things and document them.
-Than just say I knew these things one time and I did them.
+It is easier to do things and document them than to say I knew these things one time and I was able to do them.

-For example: I created a Nextcloud in a LAMP stack by following tutorials.
-But I couldn't make the SSL certificate to work properly.
-So, I just removed it instead of having an insecure cloud storage.
-I have a Minecraft server.
-I patched the log4j, I mean I just updated things.

-Markdown is easier to write.
-It is also getting much more popular than others like org-mode, etc.
+For example: I configured Nextcloud on a VPS by following some tutorials.